Yoast/wordpress-seo/readme.txt

 ## Other:

 * Props to [Kingdutch](https://github.com/Kingdutch) for helping improve our open source content analysis library.
-* Improves the redirect upsell when user clicks on create redirect in the search console overview.
+* Improves the redirect upsell when creating redirects in the search console overview.
-* Removes the recalibration beta toggle.
-If the beta is activated, the toggle is only removed on deactivation.

 = 9.5.0 =
 Release Date: January 22nd, 2019